RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 BUILD FAILED
 ```

-please, be sure to have "make" installed (```$ sudo apt-get install make```).
+Please, be sure to have "make" installed (```$ sudo apt-get install make```).
 On Ubuntu Server, by default, it doesn't.

-If you've got something like that:
+## Build failed: "ERROR: The Python zlib extension was not compiled.
+Missing the zlib?"

 ```
 Installing Python-2.7.7...